bluewaysw/pcgeos/Appl/Install/Readme.txt

 By considering the protocol and release numbers, it is guaranteed that newer versions (e.g. of libraries) are not overwritten by older versions.

-The original code is written in German.
-Therefore, many comments are still in German.
+The original code was written in German.
+Therefore, most of the comments are still in German.

 Folders
 -------